mblarsen/laravel-repository/README.md

 Gets a single model.
 You can further narrow down the result by providing a start query.
 See example in `all()`

+Use with `Query` suffix to return as a query builder.

 Use with `Resource` suffix to return as a resource.